 But after my dad passed away in 2021, I found myself becoming a curator of memories that I won’t allow to fade, many of which inevitably involve our London days… and Barrie.
 I regret not spending more of my last few years with dad gently nudging his increasingly fractured memory bank, but his death made me determined to find the missing pieces of the Barrie jigsaw.

 In a way, this is a search for a ghost.
 If Barrie is still alive today, he’ll be heading into his 90s.
 But Barrie was always ageless, with a kind of supernatural vibe about him that makes me think perhaps he wasn’t quite of this world.
 And in a way, he wasn’t: he belonged to a London long vanished, full of glamour and promise.
-Did Barry disappear along with it?
+Did Barrie disappear along with it?

-Our Saturday stories are free for all to read — but we can only produce this kind of work with your help (and we're currently being sued for £250,000 by a wealthy Airbnb grifted).
+Our Saturday stories are free for all to read — but we can only produce this kind of work with your help (and we're currently being sued for £250,000 by a wealthy Airbnb grifter).
 If you're a fan of today's piece, please do consider becoming a paying member.

 Returning to the King’s Road